ShivankYadav/major_project/README.md

   2. ```python3 flask_server.py```

   **To run the project**
   Simply open UI.html and you would be good to go.
+To close the server, open the terminal window and press Ctrl + C. After that you can enter ```exit``` to leave the root instance.